liam-selfors/School_District_Analysis/README.md

 ### Changes in the Updated School District Analysis

-After the reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs,
+After the reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs, several changes occurred in the dataset.